 Tier 2 Restrictions imposed in South Cambridgeshire from December 2 to 25: The Local Restrictions Support Grant (Closed) is available to businesses forced to close during Tier 2 for a period of no less than 14 days, and the Local Restrictions Support Grant (Open) is for those which didn’t have to close but which were severely impacted, such as in their supply chain.
 Help is also available via the Additional Restrictions Support Grant (ARSG) and the Local Restrictions Discretionary Hardship Scheme (LRDHS) - eligibility criteria apply.

-Details of all financial support grant funding for businesses in South Cambridgeshire is available at: www.scambs.gov.uk/business/coronavirus-information-for-businesses/financial-support-for-business/
+Details of all financial support grant funding for businesses is available on our website.

 The Leader of South Cambridgeshire District Council, Cllr Bridget Smith said: “While re-iterating how important it is that everyone complies fully with the new lockdown rules on staying home, and also continues to follow the Hands, Face, Space mantra, we also want to reassure residents that the Council is here to support them through this next difficult phase of fighting the pandemic.
 Our office may continue to be closed to the public, but the Council is fully open for business and our teams are out in the community supporting the amazing organisations and volunteers who are doing so much to get everyone through this.
 Please do visit our website as your first port of call if you need support or contact your local District Councillor.
 We are all here to support you however we can.
 I would urge anyone who is struggling - individuals, families or businesses - not to suffer in silence but to get in touch with us and seek help.”